 The slide notes are read aloud to the user.

 The closed caption text on the slide is displayed to the user.

 Select the check boxes in the closed captions column that correspond to the notes you want to convert to closed captions.

 The closed captioning check boxes are dimmed if the slide does not contain audio.
-If a slide contains video closed captions and then you add audio closed captions, the latter takes precedence.
+If a slide contains video closed captions, and then you add audio closed captions, the former takes precedence.